oroinc/platform/src/Oro/Bundle/EntityBundle/Resources/doc/client-side/entity-model.md

         this.accountContacts.fetch();
     }
 ```

 Or taken from parent model:

 ```javascript
     initialize: function(options) {
         this.accountContacts = options.accountModel.getRelationship('contacts', this);
         this.accountContacts.fetch();
     }
 ```

-In both cases, applicant has to be specified, to allow registry synchronize life cycles of collection and applicant
+In both cases, applicant has to be specified, to allow registry synchronize life cycles of the collection and the applicant.

 ### Add and remove models from EntityRelationshipCollection

-Here's example how models can be added into collection:
+Here is an example of how models can be added into collection:

 ```javascript
     addContacts: function(accountModel) {
         this.accountContacts = accountModel.getRelationship('contacts', this);